rattboye/layouts/README.md

 \> please like the LMS post linked in my tagline if you are using any of my layouts.
 \> do not ever move or remove credit.
 \> do not claim any of my layouts as your own. you will be reported and hard blocked on the spot.
-\> inspiration credit is required. please provide a link to my layout account in the layout. providing a link to the layout you got inspiration from is optional.
+\> inspiration credit is required. please provide a link to my layout directory in the layout. providing a link to the layout you got inspiration from is optional.
 \> do not use any of my layouts as a base or combine them with other layouts. this means you are not allowed to copy and paste any part(s) of any of my layouts into another layout and vice versa.
 \> system layouts are NOT to be repurposed under any circumstances whatsoever. any layouts on L1GHTS are off limits unless you are plural.